University of Texas at San Antonio: Downtown Campus

 The Downtown Campus in Downtown San Antonio houses parts of the College of Engineering and Integrated Design, College for Health, Community and Policy, and College of Education and Human Development.
 Many of the university's community outreach centers and institutes including the Texas State Data Center and The Urban Education Institute are located at the downtown campus as well.
 In early 1993, the demolition of Fiesta Plaza made way for what would become the Downtown Campus.
 While construction was underway, the campus made its temporary home at Cypress Tower on Main Street, offering its first classes in January 1994.
 Its permanent location on I-10 and Cesar E. Chavez Boulevard (formerly Durango Boulevard) was completed in 1997.
-Today, the Downtown Campus is composed of four buildings, an 18,138 square foot library and parking for over 2,200 vehicles all in over 18 acres of space.
 A new bus-rapid transit line, VIA Primo, opened in late 2012.
 Together with a VIA Express route, allows students to quickly commute between the UTSA Main Campus and the Downtown Campus.
-The Master Plan states some of goals for the Downtown Campus include the expansion of on-campus amenities, the reinforcement of the campus' identity and the growth of civic spaces.

 In 2018 UTSA President Eighmy announced a new $90 million 10-year advancement plan for the downtown campus which includes a $15 million gift from San Antonio business leader Graham Weston to support the university's proposed School of Data Science.
-At the same time, UTSA actively engaged in highly collaborative discussions with the City of San Antonio and Bexar County for the transfer of downtown parcels of land, valued at $13 million, to the university.
+At the same time, UTSA actively engaged in discussions with the City of San Antonio and Bexar County for the transfer of downtown parcels of land, valued at $13 million, to the university.
 Those parcels became the sites for the new school, a National Security Collaboration Center, and for the expansion of the UTSA College of Business.